-In an economic climate of reduced budgets and rising overheads, collaborative working is seen by many as a way of achieving a high-quality education for young people within schools, whilst delivering increased efficiencies and savings.
+In an economic climate of reduced budgets and rising overheads, collaborative procurement is seen by many as a way of achieving a high-quality education for young people within schools, whilst delivering increased efficiencies and savings.

-What is Collaborative Procurement?
+What is collaborative procurement?

-In essence, it is where two or more schools, which can be the same or different status, i.e. maintained, foundation, academies, work together to jointly purchase goods or services from third-party suppliers with the aims of achieving economies of scale and more favourable commercial terms from suppliers.
+In essence, collaborative procurement is where two or more schools, which can be the same or different status, i.e. maintained, foundation, academies, work together to jointly purchase goods or services from third-party suppliers with the aims of achieving economies of scale and more favourable commercial terms from suppliers.
 Other benefits include:

 - improving the quality of education for young people in participating schools;